 The Company was established in June 2008.
-As at December 31, 2017, accumulated losses stood at €145,751,009.
-This loss comes from research costs and the costs of developing the CARMAT bioprosthetic artificial heart; such costs cannot be capitalized as intangible assets under French accounting rules.
+As at December 31, 2018, accumulated losses stood at €187,5 million.
+This loss comes mainly from research costs and the costs of developing the CARMAT bioprosthetic artificial heart; such costs cannot be capitalized as intangible assets under French accounting rules.